On this Day, in 1981: martial law was imposed in Poland - Kafkadesk

 Jaruzelski promised to impose martial law in Poland but demanded a guarantee that the Warsaw Pact would intervene militarily should he fail to control the situation.
 But, wary of the threat of Western political and economic sanctions, the Soviet leadership firmly and unanimously rejected the demand for military backing, even if that meant the possible loss of Poland to Solidarity.

 On the morning of December 13, millions of Poles awoke to find that the entire country had been placed under a state of martial law.
-Appearing on television, Jaruzelski declared that his intention was to maintain “legal balance of the country, to create guarantees that give a chance to restore order and discipline” and “save the country from collapse”.
-For the Poles however, it meant putting an end to the hopes for political and civic freedoms.
+Appearing on television, Jaruzelski declared that his intention was to maintain “legal balance of the country, to create guarantees that give a chance to restore order and discipline” and “save the country from collapse”, claiming that the country was on the verge of economic and civil breakdown and alleging a danger of Soviet intervention.

+For the Poles, however, it meant putting an end to the hopes for political and civic freedoms.
 Government forces and ZOMO paramilitary-police rolled onto the streets to scare off demonstrators.
 A curfew was imposed, intercity travelling was forbidden unless a permit was granted by the authorities, food shortages intensified and censorship was placed again on all media.
 The secret services (SB) also wiretapped phones in public booths and state institutions.

-Tens of thousands of union activists were arrested, including Wałęsa.
+As Jaruzelski began a crack-down on Solidarity, tens of thousands of union activists were arrested, including Wałęsa.
 The “Military Council of National Salvation” initially intended to remold Solidarity into a compliant union, stripped of its intelligentsia advisers and compatible with the state socialist system.
 But the failure to incite most ranking Solidarity leaders to collaborate resulted in the government adopting the goal of total liquidation of the union movement.
 In October 1982, the military junta banned officially banned Solidarity.

 Martial law in Poland was formally lifted in July 1983, though many heightened controls on civil liberties and political life, as well as food rationing, remained in place throughout the mid-to-late 1980s.
 As a consequence of economic hardship and political repression, an exodus of Poles saw 700,000 emigrate to the West between 1981 and 1989.